developersenakim/Azure_IoTEdge_to_WebAppChart/README.md

+# Azure_IoTEdge_to_WebAppChart
+This repo is originally from microsoft website this repo has been pulled & modified for video tutorial.
 # web-apps-node-iot-hub-data-visualization
 This repo contains code for a web application, which can read temperature & humidity data from IoT hub and show the real-time data in a line chart on the web page.